After Leaving Mr. Mackenzie: Background

-Her family's indifference to the publication of The Left Bank and Other Stories (1927), and to her grief at the death of first baby William Owen Lenglet, felt unjust to Rhys, who hints at bourgeois prejudice and hypocrisy in this and most of her novels.
+Her family's indifference to the publication of The Left Bank and Other Stories (1927), and to her grief at the death of her first baby by Lenglet felt unjust to Rhys, who hints at bourgeois prejudice and hypocrisy in this and most of her novels.

 On the same late 1927 London visit, she met for the last time with Lancelot Grey Hugh Smith, who for the last time lent her money (as with old flame Mr James in After Leaving Mr. Mackenzie).
 Smith, like others, was tired of her suffering.

 Besides visiting London for these purposes, getting Quartet published necessitated her presence there.
 A reader for Hamish Hamilton and freelance literary agent, divorcee Leslie Tilden Smith, had offered help.
 In May 1928 she moved in to Tilden Smith's Holland Park house (located as per Mr Horsfield's in After Leaving Mr. Mackenzie) and began a relationship with him, formalising her separation from Lenglet on 19 June.
 Tilden Smith would become Rhys's second husband in 1934, the year after her divorce from Lenglet.
 By the time of Quartet's release in September 1928, Rhys was writing After Leaving Mr. Mackenzie with Tilden Smith's full-time support.
 She wrote in bed while he did the housework and proofread her pages.

 In 1928 she persuaded Tilden Smith to finance a writing trip for her, alone in Rive Gauche Paris.
 She stayed in the Hotel Henri IV behind the Quai des Grands-Augustins, inhabiting the world of After Leaving Mr. Mackenzie's Julia Martin who lives in the same hotel.
 Julia read most of the time.
 Jean Rhys wrote.